-- Assess and analyse the information received - Assess level of risk to persons involved, including victims, suspects, witnesses, public, Garda staff - Assess whether action should be taken immediately - Assess capability of available resources to deal with risk - Recognise the necessity to balance the rights, needs, and expectations of all clients, - Recognise the diversity of cultures and beliefs in the situation/issue
+- Assess and analyse the information received. - Assess level of risk to persons involved, including victims, suspects, witnesses, public, Garda staff.

+- Assess whether action should be taken immediately. - Assess capability of available resources to deal with risk. - Consider how seriously the constitutional and human rights of persons involved will be affected. - Recognise the necessity to balance the rights, needs, and expectations of all clients. - Recognise the diversity of cultures and beliefs in the situation/issue.